goktan507/SofanaGPS/README.md

 ![SofanaGPS API - Logical Diagram ](https://user-images.githubusercontent.com/46502725/163951316-8c5a4034-e02e-4ed7-8704-0f6420552642.png)

 > The Logical Architecture Diagram for SofanaGPS API provides the details of the overall functionality and each piece of the API.
 SofanaGPS API is developed with .NET Core 3.1 and hosted on Azure.
 The reason for using .NET Core is due to the fact that .NET Core provides powerful external libraries and frameworks that work perfect together for creating an API.
-For example, the Swashbuckle library for .Net Core is a library for generating Swagger documentation by defining the API within the code in the controller via method annotations.
-This is just one example of how external libraries aid in the development of an API in .NET Core.
 SofanaGPS API has developed by using OOP and a more lightweight N-Layer design.
 This is because SofanaGPS leverages a ‘LocationService’ that acts as both a business layer and data access layer.
 SofanaGPS does not have business logic due to the fact that SofanaGPS API is simply an API that acts as a pass-through for data from the SofanaGPS Embedded System and the SofanaGPS database.
 Team Sofana did not see the rationale for creating a business layer if there would not exist any business logic.

 > The SofanaGPS API application has a controller (LocationController) that exposes all the API endpoints and calls the ‘LocationService’ for persisting or grabbing data.
 ‘LocationService’ is implemented in the ‘LocationController’ through constructor dependency injection.
 Endpoints in the ‘LocationController’ are secured with Basic Auth by creating a ‘BasicAuthAttribute’ using a custom basic auth filter.
 The ‘BasicAuthFilter” acts as the filter that authenticates a user.
 This class leverages a “UserService'' that acts as the data access and business service for authentication.
 User information is parsed to a ‘UserEntity’ model.

 > Like mentioned earlier, the ‘LocationService’ acts as the data access layer of the application so it utilizes the .NET Core MongoDB driver to read and write to the database.
 ‘LocationService’ is implemented as a singleton since the API will only need one implementation of ‘LocationService’.
 Additionally, the ‘LocationService’ will implement a Data Access Object (SofanaGPSDbSettingsDAO) that encapsulates all the properties and data needed for the MongoDB driver to connect to the database.
 This Data Access Object is implemented in the ‘LocationService’ through constructor dependency injection via an interface that has developed for the Data Access Object.

 > The last piece of the SofanaGPS API is the ‘LocationEntity’ which is responsible of holding the data in the application as an object to move up and down the layers and in and from the database.
 GPS coordinates take a place in the form of the ‘LocationEntity’ inside the SofanaGPS API application and as JSON outside.
 This means that JSON serialization can be used to convert gps coordinates from JSON to a ‘LocationEntity’ and vice versa.
 The two clients that are consuming the SofanaGPS API are the SofanaGPS Embedded System (more specifically the ESP8266 board) and the React Web App.
 Each client will need to provide a username and password to access the database since SofanaGPS API has implemented an API security through basic auth.

 **Complete List of Diagrams & Designs**
 - [High Level Solution](https://github.com/goktan507/SofanaGPS/blob/main/Diagrams/Capstone%20-%20High%20Level%20Solution.png)